Universal Broadband Fund: For applicants

 The application period for the UBF is now closed.

 For more information, please contact us by telephone: 1-800-328-6189 or email.

 The deadline for applications was noon (PST) March 15, 2021.

 Will there be multiple intakes for the program?

-At this time, the Universal Broadband Fund will be accepting applications from November 9, 2020 until noon (PST) March 15, 2021.
+The Universal Broadband Fund accepted applications from November 9, 2020 until noon (PST) March 15, 2021.
 Future intake processes may be announced in the future.